BarbeMCR/the-betrothed/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/BarbeMCR/the-betrothed.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/BarbeMCR/the-betrothed/alerts/)

 ## How do I run the code?
-**If you just want to play BarbeMCR's The Betrothed:**
+### If you just want to play BarbeMCR's The Betrothed:

+**On Windows**
 1. Go on the `Releases` page and check for the latest stable version (or any other one, if you want)
 2. Download the file that best matches your system:
-   - Python 3.8.10 for **Windows Vista and higher**: `the_betrothed_<version>_py38.zip`
    - The latest Python release for **Windows 8.1 and higher**: `the_betrothed_<version>_py3x.zip`
+   - Python 3.8.10 for **Windows Vista, 7 and 8**: `the_betrothed_<version>_py38.zip`

-   *__All executables are 32-bit, which means they are compatible with both x86 and x64 architectures.__*
+   *__All Windows executables are 32-bit, which means they are compatible with both x86 and x64 architectures.__*
 3. Extract the `.zip` file
 4. Start `the_betrothed.exe`

 *Note: either your antivirus or Microsoft SmartScreen might block the file thinking it's a virus.
 BarbeMCR's The Betrothed is **not** a virus.
 If you don't trust me, check the code for yourself.
 Please make an exception for the folder you extracted The Betrothed in or ignore the Microsoft SmartScreen warning.
 Thank you!*

+**On macOS, Linux, UNIX or other platforms**
+1. Download and install Python 3.8 or higher from [python.org](https://python.org), if you haven't already
+2. Install pygame 2.1.2 or higher: `python -m pip install pygame`, if you haven't already
+3. Go on the `Releases page and check for the latest stable version (or any other one, if you want)
+4. Download `the_betrothed_<version>_source.zip`
+5. Extract the `.zip` file
+6. Start `main.py`

-**If you instead want to run the source code:**
+### If you instead want the source code:
+1. Download and install Python 3.8 or higher from [python.org](https://python.org), if you haven't already
+2. Install pygame 2.1.2 or higher: `python -m pip install pygame`, if you haven't already
-1. Go on the `Releases` page and check for whatever version you want to run
+3. Go on the `Releases` page and check for whatever version you want to run
-2. Download the `the_betrothed_<version>_source.zip`
+4. Download the `the_betrothed_<version>_source.zip`
-3. Extract the archive
+5. Extract the archive
-4. Run `main.py` with at least Python 3.8
+6. To start BarbeMCR's The Betrothed, run `main.py`

 ## How do I compile the code?
-1. Make sure to have Python 3.8 or higher (32-bit Python for wider compatibility)
+1. Make sure to have Python 3.8 or higher and pygame 2.1.2 or higher (use a 32-bit Python version for wider compatibility)
-2. Grab the Pyinstaller version that matches what is used with your target game version:
+2. Grab the Pyinstaller version that matches what is used with your target game version if you want (probably you can just use the latest version):

 | The Betrothed version | Pyinstaller version |
 | --------------------- | ------------------- |